ylvinzk/RestartRdcService/README.md

 # RestartRdcService
-An script to restart the Windows Remote Desktop Service (TermService) in PowerShell.
+A script to restart the Windows Remote Desktop Service (TermService) in PowerShell.

 ## Usage with pwsh.exe
 This script does not work with PowerShell Core, just Windows PowerShell.